o-ran-sc/nonrtric-plt-ranpm/influxlogger/docs/overview.rst

 Input PM Measurement
 ********************

-The PM measuremenet information received from the Kafka topic is produced by the pmproducer.
+The PM measurement information received from the Kafka topic is produced by the pm-producer.
 Here follows an example of the expected input object:

 .. code-block:: javascript